-The grant officer may need to visit to find out more, discuss with your contractor and/or agent and be provided with quote before we agree the extra grant amount.
+The grant officer may need to visit to find out more and discuss with your contractor and/or agent.
+The contractor must then provide a written quote before we agree the extra grant amount.

 Expectations Contractors

 - Understand they are undertaking works in your home. - Understand your disabilities may require additional care and consideration. - Are polite. - To communicate with you during the process especially when unforeseen works are identified: and - You are happy at completion.